gradle/gradle/design-docs/dependency-resolution-reporting.md

      If not listener provided then we graph builder works as usual
 2. Make the ResolvedDependency graph work based on the new model.
 This will require some kind of an adapter.

-## Potential stories:

-* Add performance test coverage for builds with complex dependency graph.
-* Make some changes to the command-line dependency report, making use of new internal APIs.
-* Expose the dependency graph via a public experimental API.
-* Add an HTML dependency report.

-# Open issues
+# Open issues / ideas

-1. The plan/goals for the lower-level API.
-2. The design of the new dependency graph.
-Rough plan from the email thread:

->     - The replacement for ResolvedDependency should be reachable from ResolvedConfiguration, and would eventually replace getFirstLevelModuleDependencies() plus the corresponding stuff on LenientConfiguration.
->     - It would be a graph, with the nodes representing resolved module versions (using ResolvedModuleVersion or some subtype).
-The edges would represent resolved dependencies (using some new interface).
->     - The nodes need to provide the module version id, plus the set of outgoing dependencies, plus the set of artefacts for the module.
-The edges need the above attributes, i.e. the requested module version, a set of references to the module versions that matched, and a reference to the module version that was selected.
->     - We might think about making the nodes also carry resolution failure information, so that unresolved dependencies end up in the appropriate place in the graph.
+1. Model the unresolved dependencies - how to carry the resolution failure?
->     - Later, we'd add some conveniences to ResolvedConfiguration to do some traversal of this graph in interesting ways - find me all the module versions, find me all the artefacts, find me all the files, find me all the unresolved dependencies, and so on.
+2. Later, we'd add some conveniences to ResolvedConfiguration to do some traversal of this graph in interesting ways - find me all the module versions, find me all the artefacts, find me all the files, find me all the unresolved dependencies, and so on.
->     - I would also think about wrapping access to the graph in some kind of action
+3. I would also think about wrapping access to the graph in some kind of action

-# Notes

-This feature is sponsored by client.